Edexaal/nonarrate/README.md

-# No Narrator - Ren'Py Mod
+# No Narrate - Ren'Py Mod

 Removes narration and thoughts from Ren'Py visual novel games.